Studying with us FAQs

 It does not mean that you are alone.
 CLS supports its students in many ways: students have direct email and phone access to our Academic Team, for example.

-As a CLS student you have access to the Student Area and its course materials and forums.
+As a CLS student you have access to our Virtual Learning Environment (VLE), the CLS Hub, and its course materials and forums.

-You can access the Student Area by clicking on the ‘Student area’ tab at the top of the page.
+You can access the CLS Hub by clicking on the ‘Student area/ CLS Hub’ tab at the top of the page.
 You will need to have your log-in details to hand.

 We are commited to our students and we do our best to support them through difficult times.
 We have a number of ways we can help but we can’t do so if we don’t know what’s going on.